-If your hotel management system sends out confirmations like this, you are on trend!
+If your hotel management system sends out confirmations like this, you are in trend!

-If not, read this article for further insight and to find out more about hotel industry opportunities to help enhance your services and teach you how to create a hotel management system.
+If not, read this article for more insights.
+You'll find out about the newest hotel industry opportunities that may enhance your services and get all the necessary information on how to create a hotel management system.